|

 Benefits of Writing

-Fiction, Journalism, and Scholarship—sometimes at the same time.
+Fiction, Journalism, Memoir and Scholarship, sometimes at the same time.

 |